-The Trustees of the California State University Systemwide Revenue Bonds, Series 2016A (the "Series 2016A Bonds") and the Trustees of the California State University Systemwide Revenue Bonds, Series 2016B-1, Series 2016B-2, and Series 2016B-3 (collectively, the "Series 2016B Bonds" and, together with the Series 2016A Bonds, the "Series 2016 Bonds") are being issued by the Trustees of the California State University (the "Board") pursuant to an Indenture, dated as of April 1, 2002, as supplemented from time to time, including by a Twenty-First Supplemental Indenture in respect of the Series 2016A Bonds and a Twenty-Second Supplemental Indenture in respect of the Series 2016B Bonds, each dated as of April 1, 2016 (collectively, the "Indenture"), between the Board and the Treasurer of the State of California, as trustee (the "State Treasurer").
-The Series 2016 Bonds are being issued to finance and refinance the acquisition, construction, renovation and improvement of certain facilities of the California State University through the refunding of certain outstanding lease revenue bonds issued by the State Public Works Board of the State of California (the "State Public Works Board") on behalf of the Board and to refinance certain Outstanding Systemwide Revenue Bonds.
-See Appendix H-"BONDS REFUNDED WITH SERIES 2016 BONDS."
+The Trustees of the California State University Systemwide Revenue Bonds, Series 2017A (the "Series 2017A Bonds") and the Trustees of the California State University Systemwide Revenue Bonds, Series 2017B (Taxable) (the "Series 2017B Bonds" and, together with the Series 2017A Bonds, the "Series 2017 Bonds") are being issued by the Trustees of the California State University (the "Board") pursuant to an Indenture, dated as of April 1, 2002, as supplemented from time to time, including by a Twenty-Third Supplemental Indenture in respect of the Series 2017B Bonds and a Twenty-Fourth Supplemental Indenture in respect of the Series 2017B Bonds, each dated as of March 1, 2017 (collectively, the "Indenture"), between the Board and the Treasurer of the State of California, as trustee (the "State Treasurer").
+The Series 2017 Bonds are being issued to finance and refinance the acquisition, construction, renovation and improvement of certain facilities of the California State University and to refinance certain prior bonds to achieve debt service savings.
+See Appendix H-"PROJECTS FINANCED AND BONDS REFUNDED WITH SERIES 2017 BONDS."

-The Series 2016 Bonds are being issued on a parity with other bonds of the Board that have been issued previously or may be issued in the future pursuant to the Indenture.
+The Series 2017 Bonds are being issued on a parity with other bonds of the Board that have been issued previously or may be issued in the future pursuant to the Indenture.
 The pledge of and lien on the Gross Revenues under the Indenture secures bonds issued under the Indenture on a parity basis and is senior to other indebtedness of the Board.
-Effective with the issuance of the Series 2016 Bonds, the Board has added the Tuition Fee, the basic enrollment charge paid by all students who attend CSU, to Gross Revenues pledged under the Indenture to secure all Systemwide Revenue Bonds.
-See "SECURITY FOR THE SERIES 2016 BONDS- Parity Lien Indebtedness; No Senior Lien Indebtedness."
+See "SECURITY FOR THE SERIES 2017 BONDS- Parity Lien Indebtedness; No Senior Lien Indebtedness."

-The Series 2016 Bonds will be issued in fully registered form in denominations of \$5,000 each or any integral multiple thereof, and following their purchase by the Underwriters will be registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC"), New York, New York.
-DTC will act as securities depository of the Series 2016 Bonds.
+The Series 2017 Bonds will be issued in fully registered form in denominations of \$5,000 each or any integral multiple thereof, and following their purchase by the Underwriters will be registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC"), New York, New York.
+DTC will act as securities depository of the Series 2017 Bonds.
 Individual purchases will be made in book-entry form only, in principal amounts of \$5,000 and integral multiples thereof.
-Purchasers will not receive certificates representing their interests in the Series 2016 Bonds purchased.
-See "THE SERIES 2016 BONDS-Book Entry Only System."
+Purchasers will not receive certificates representing their interests in the Series 2017 Bonds purchased.
+See "THE SERIES 2017 BONDS-Book Entry Only System."

-The Series 2016 Bonds will bear interest at the rates and, with respect to the Series 2016B Bonds, at the initial Term Rates as set forth herein.
-Interest on the Series 2016 Bonds is payable semiannually on May 1 and November 1 of each year, commencing on November 1, 2016.
-Principal of and interest on the Series 2016 Bonds are payable by the State Treasurer, as trustee, to DTC.
-DTC is required to remit such principal and interest to its Participants for subsequent disbursement to the Beneficial Owners of the Series 2016 Bonds, as described herein.
+Interest on the Series 2017 Bonds is payable semiannually on May 1 and November 1 of each year, commencing November 1, 2017.
+Principal of and interest on the Series 2017 Bonds are payable by the State Treasurer, as trustee, to DTC.
+DTC is required to remit such principal and interest to its Participants for subsequent disbursement to the Beneficial Owners of the Series 2017 Bonds, as described herein.
 See Appendix G-"BOOK-ENTRY ONLY SYSTEM."